gupta-himanshu/scala-for-beginners/Important-Points.md

       method call on the collection, followed by a map method call.

 43. Using a for loop with a yield statement is known as a for comprehension.

+44. If you’re new to using yield with a for loop, it can help to think of the loop like this:
+   a.
+When it begins running, the for / yield loop immediately creates a new, empty
+      collection that is of the same type as the input collection.
+For example, if the input type is a Vector , the output type will also be a Vector .
+You can think of this new collection as being like a bucket.

+   b.
+On each iteration of the for loop, a new output element is created from the current
+      element of the input collection.
+When the output element is created, it’s placed in the bucket.

+   c.
+When the loop finishes running, the entire contents of the bucket are returned.